What Are The Risks Of Social Media Monetization?

 Media and creator viability

-Platforms’ monetization decisions can harm media publishers and creators.
+Platforms’ monetization decisions can also negatively impact on media and creator viability.

 By mediating access to content, platforms are diverting an ever greater share of global digital ad revenue away from publishers.
 Platforms currently redistribute a small percentage of that revenue – but they do so at their sole discretion and on their own terms.
 For media publishers and creators to be able to sustain quality content production, it’s essential that they are compensated fairly for the content they create and contribute.